 The rules for bidding and payments were different between the two treatments.
 In both treatments, each participant made a bid within her budget.
 That is, a bid was made as an integer between 0 and 170 coins.
-In a first-price auction, the highest bidder won the auction and paid her bid.
-In a second-price auction, the highest bidder won the auction and paid the second highest bid.
+In the FPA, the highest bidder won the auction and paid her bid.
+In the SPA, the highest bidder won the auction and paid the second highest bid.
 Participants were informed that if there are multiple highest bidders, one bidder is randomly chosen among them by the server computer with equal chances.

-These two auction formats are well known to economists as well as to laypeople.
+These two auction mechanisms are well known to economists as well as to laypeople.

 Participants played this auction game for 25 rounds with feedback about the winner and the bids of the three participants in their groups at the end of each round.
-The values of valuations and externalities were predetermined for ease of comparison.
-Note that the parameter space for each group is vast, consisting of four numbers one of which can be positive or negative.
+The values of valuations v and externalities e were predetermined for ease of comparison.
+Note that the parameter space for each group is vast, consisting of four parameters one of which can be positive or negative.
 If we had chosen parameters randomly for each group, the realized parameter sets might have covered different parameter ranges (as classified in Section 2) unevenly between the two treatments, which would have impeded comparison between the treatments.
 Alternatively, we could have used the same randomly generated parameter set for all the groups in each round.
-In this case, with less samples, it might have happened that most of the realized parameter sets cover uninteresting cases (e.g., very small magnitudes of the externality).
+In this case, with less samples, it might have happened that most of the realized parameter sets cover uninteresting cases (e.g., very small sizes of externalities).
 Given the budget and time constraints, we thus chose to use predetermined parameters in order to enhance comparison between the treatments and focus on more interesting cases.